 Those who are shopping for medications often find interesting information at this link on our site, which is a general collection of prescription resources.

 - One site is goodrx.com, which is a search tool for medications.
 It’s got a lot of good information, but we notice that — as of this writing — they have a number of coupon offers.
 A quick comparison of prices that we know suggests that cash prices can be lower than these coupon prices.

 - Also, Costco, the big box retailer, has rock-bottom-low prices on medications, including birth-control pills.
 They are never listed on goodrx.com.
 You don’t have to be a member of Costco to use the pharmacy.

 - We have two or three thoughtful blog posts about how to think about buying medications.
 There’s this one about sudden price increases, and also this one about what pharmacies pay for their medications, which can be a great shopping tool.

 - And, if you’re thinking that generics are always better, think again.
-Here’s a very smart piece by our friend Dr. Leslie Ramirez of leslieslist.org writing about why generics aren’t always such a great deal.
+Our friend, Dr. Leslie Ramirez, says generics aren’t always such a great deal.

 In short: prices for medications can vary widely if you’re paying cash.
 They can change from store to store, or from week to week inside a given store.

 Insured people notice that co-pay prices can also change, often randomly.
 The takeaway: It pays to shop around.

 Not sure your insurance company should pay for your pills?
 Gretchen Borchelt of the National Women’s Law Center wrote this piece, which we saw on Bedsider: “Plans must cover all FDA-approved birth control methods with no out-of-pocket expense.
 That includes implants, IUDs, the shot, the pill, the patch, the ring, diaphragms, cervical caps, and sterilization procedures.
 (Birth control you can buy without a prescription probably won’t be covered under this law.)